cfpinto/zf2-basket/README.md

 ZF2 Basket
 ==========

-ZF2 Basket is a Module build for Zend Framework 2.
+ZF2 Basket is a module build for Zend Framework 2.
 Ultimately it can be used as a stand alone library if you don't need the ZF2 module features

 How to install
 ==============